 We developed, piloted, and then implemented two measures to assess participants' skills in eliciting and responding to student thinking.
 The first required participants to view six vignettes of elementary math instruction (three at pre-test, three at post-test), each presented in a comic strip-like format and each featuring situations in which one or two student(s) responded to a teacher question.
 Vignettes covered diverse content within elementary math, featured a mix of student correct and incorrect answers, and ended with a student response to a teacher question.
-Participants then recorded what they would say to the class next by typing out their responses (see Figure 2 for an example).
-Based on the teacher-student interactions, participants could simply affirm a student response ("good job"), probe the student for more information ("can you tell me what has to be true about the five parts?"), or use a student response to further discussion

-("I like how Emory said that the figure was divided into five parts.
+Participants then recorded what they would say to the class next by typing out their responses.
+Figure 2 shows an example vignette.
+In this vignette, a teacher is leading a discussion about fractional areas, posing the question: "What fraction of the rectangle is shaded?".
+A student has provided a correct answer of 2/5.
+Participants were then asked to "imagine you are the teacher" and describe "what you would say to the class next".
+In deciding how to respond, participants focused primarily on the accuracy of the answer could simply affirm a student response ("good job") or provide additional information ("good, and notice all five parts are equal").
+Alternatively, participants who sought to elicit and respond to student thinking could probe the student for more information ("can you tell me what has to be true about the five parts?"), or use a student response to further discussion ("I like how Claire said that the figure was divided into five parts.
 What else do people notice about the five parts?").

-Vignettes were initially written by a working group of mathematics educators for another project, piloted with math teachers, and then refined.
+A range of vignettes were initially written by a working group of mathematics educators for another project, piloted with math teachers, and then refined.
 To ensure they would be accessible to our participants (untrained in teaching or mathematics), we piloted and refined them again with a general survey panel of college-educated adults.
+The final items used in the pre-test and post-test were selected because they performed well in pilot testing (i.e., they were easy to understand, the content was simple enough to engage with regardless of mathematical background, and they allowed for variability in participants' eliciting and responding to student thinking).

 The second measure required study participants to spend ten minutes preparing and then ten minutes teaching two math problems to two RAs trained to pose as students (hereafter, enactments).
-One was a two-digit addition problem, and the other was a simple arithmetic word problem.
-A screenshot of the problems taught is provided in Figure 3.
+One was a two-digit addition problem ("51 + 17 = ?"), and the other was a simple arithmetic word problem ("Maybelle saved up \$3.75 from her allowance.
+She wanted some special pens.
+Each pen cost \$1.25.
+How many pens can Maybelle buy?").
+These problems were chosen because the content was simple enough for participants to engage with regardless of mathematical background, but the problems were open-ended enough and required multiple steps so as to allow variation in how participants elicited and responded to student thinking.
+For example, in the second problem, students could solve it using addition (repeatedly adding \$1.25 until reaching \$3.75), subtraction (beginning with 3.75 and repeatedly subtracting 1.25), multiplication (via guess and check, i.e. 3.75\4 and then adjusting) or division (3.75/1.25).
+Figure 3 shows a screenshot of a teaching episode.
 To reduce sources of variability in the enactments, each RA was trained to respond to participants in as consistent a way as possible, including being given standardized answers to the two problems and standardized responses to common participant follow-up questions (e.g., "what was your first step?"; "how did you calculate that?"; "why did you choose that method?").